Nattalli/WeatherBot/README.md

  - what is the weather (sunny, cloud ...)

  The link for this bot: http://t.me/FastWeatherInfiBot.
-The bot is working now with the simplest functioanality from 2 processes: \help and \start.
+The bot is working now with the simplest functionality from 2 processes: \help and \start.